 David Bland shows how to use Assumptions Mapping to help teams refocus their experimentation efforts on what matters, instead of being distracted by what’s easy.

-In this post, I’ll talk about how can designers step up to the plate and become skilled facilitators that help teams with creating choices.
+In this post, I’ll talk about how designers can step up to the plate and become skilled facilitators that help teams create choices.

 In this post we talk about how designers and strategists can respond, prod, encourage, guide, coach and teach as they guide individuals and groups to make good decisions that are critical in the business.